Does Goat Milk Soap Go Bad?

 Because the raw goat milk has all been saponified and turned into soap, goat milk soap will never actually expire.

-An important step to making the soap last as long as possible is the curing process.
-During the curing process, two main events take place.
+An important step in making the soap last as long as possible is the curing process.
+During the curing process, two main events take place:

-First - the moisture in the soap evaporates.
-When soap is first made all the ingredients are mixed together until the soap starts to get thick, like pudding.
-Once it reaches this point (called "trace") the saponification chemical reaction has begun and the soap can no longer be separated out into its individual ingredients.
+When soap is first made all the ingredients are mixed until the soap starts to get thick, like pudding.
+Once it reaches this point (called ‘trace’) the saponification chemical reaction has begun and the soap can no longer be separated from its individual ingredients.

 Colter stacking trays of goat milk soap